mbnq/RA2YRBF/README.md

 This mod requires a clean installation of Red Alert 2 and the Yuri's Revenge expansion pack to play.
 Ensure your game is updated to version 1.001 before installation.
 You can use it with EA version.
-It is strongly recommended that you make a backup of the game folder before installing the mod.

 ***********************************************************************